Arm yourself with the tools to breathe clearer and feel better.

-Eating high-fiber foods helps you stay fuller longer, keeps you regular, and boosts colon health.
-Getting enough fiber can be a challenge, but one certainly worth taking on.
+Eating high-fiber foods helps you stay fuller longer, keeps you regular and boosts colon health.
+Getting enough fiber can be a challenge, but one certainly worth taking.
 Get started with this list of Dr. Oz-approved high-fiber heavyweights.

 High-Fiber Food Facts: Artichokes are number 7 on the USDA's list of antioxidant-rich foods.
 They also increase the bile flow in the liver, which helps with the digestion of high-fat meals, and may lower cholesterol.